When speech therapy needed?

 A speech therapist can help to overcome these issues.

-When do you need to see a speech therapist?
+When do you need to see a speech and language therapist?

 Every child learns at their own pace but few observations in the day to day life can help you known if the speech and language development is happening appropriately: